mollybeach/polliwog/README.md

         1822.
 Sign of the Product of an Array
         1828.
 Queries on Number of Points Inside a Circle 1832.
 Check if the Sentence Is Pangram
         1846.
-Maximum Element After Decreasing and Rearranging 1854.
+Maximum Element After Decreasing & Rearranging 1854.
 Maximum Population Year
         1869.
 Longer Contiguous Segments of Ones than Zeros 1877.
 Minimize Maximum Pair Sum in Array